 “I am committed to working with a client to support them becoming who they truly are, to let go of difficulties and to move on.
 Building a relationship of trust and honesty is at the heart of my practice.”

-I am a skilled and experienced Counsellor trained in Psychotherapy, Process work, Transactional Analysis, Family Constellation Therapy, Body Awareness, Food addiction, Relationship issues, Couples counselling, Youth counselling and Mindfulness Skills.
+I offer experience in Process work, Family Constellation Therapy, Body Awareness, Food addiction, Relationship issues, Couples counselling, Youth counselling and Mindfulness Skills.

 Life is a challenge!

 Sometimes people just need support in life transitions, unexpected challenges or want to get to know them selves better.
 Brief counselling or longer term psychotherapy in a safe and nurturing environment to support these changes can really help!

 I am comfortable in working with many issues, here are some of the areas in which I have experience;

 Loosing a loved one, going through life changes, finding it hard to move on.
 I see these life transitions as a process of mourning but also discovering what can be learned and taken forwards into the future.

 Painful events can become triggers and interrupt our daily lives.
 I can work with you to start separating the past from the present.